 Every real estate investor should know the essential rate of return formula in order to determine the ROI on their rental property.
 That rate of return formula is:

 This is a very simple rate of return formula and utilizes an estimation of your investment and gains.
-There are other formulas you can use to determine ROI depending on how you paid for your rental property.
+There are other formulas you can use to determine the performance of your investment, depending on how you paid for your rental property.
 These include:

 Cap Rate = NOI / Purchase Price × 100%